chrislusf/gleam/README.md

 ### Flexible
 * The Gleam flow can run standalone or distributed.
 * Adjustable in memory mode or OnDisk mode.
-Data flows through memory or optionally to disk.

 ### Easy to Customize
 * The Go code is much simpler to read than Scala, Java, C++.